 Cut It Out Middlesex

 Salon professionals are in a unique position to observe physical injuries on their clients’ heads, faces, arms, and hands -- signs that may point to domestic violence.
-Because they tend to build long-standing relationships with their clients, salon professionals may also serve as a client’s confidantè, offering a window of opportunity to intervene when domestic violence is made known or suspected.
+So often, victims do not seek help.
+Salon professionals tend to build long-standing relationships with their clients, and may also serve as a client’s confidantè, offering a window of opportunity to intervene when domestic violence is made known or suspected.

 In addition, the program provides survivors from local domestic violence shelters with an opportunity to receive free haircuts and makeovers from high school cosmetology students trained in the program.
 Through assistance offered by students from the schools’ marketing education programs, survivors also “shop” for new complimentary business clothes to assist them in preparation for job interviews as they transition from emergency shelter to independent living.
 While visiting the high schools, survivors are given a free gourmet lunch prepared by the schools’ culinary arts programs.
 To date, Cut It Out Middlesex has trained over 2,400 salon professionals and students.